 - All applications for sub-permits must be applied for using Customer Self Service (CSS) the master permit must be in issued status to apply for a sub-permit.

 - All permits that have not been issued are required to upload all documents for review.

-- Any 24Hr plan disapproved, must upload all corrections via Citizen Self Service (CSS)
+- Any previous 24Hr plans which were disapproved, must upload all corrections via Citizen Self Service (CSS)

 - Any 24Hr plan brought on Tuesday, March 24 will be invoiced.
 If approved and the remaining balance has been paid, via Citizen Self Service (CSS), the permit card will be delivered via email or be made available for download via Citizen Self Service (CSS).
 The inspector will bring the approved plan to the site for the first inspection.

 - All issued permits, will be allowed to continue/begin work (if the individual’s association allows the work).

 - During COVID-19 period, we must work together.
 The City of Miami Beach building inspectors will be performing checks of the logs on safe site practices.
 Lack of compliance with CDC recommendations on construction sites will result with the issuance of a violation and depending on the severity, may require that the site be closed down for a 14day period up to and including the revocation of a permit.

 - Construction projects with greater than 8 workers shall conduct health checks on all employees daily and keep notes of the screening on site and provide temperature screening log.
 Click here for the city's Self Screening form.